Meetings, conferences, theme days and sessions within Nordic Co-operation.

 The Council has 87 elected members.
 Denmark, Finland, Norway and Sweden each have 20 members.
 Of these, two of the Danish representatives come from the Faroe Islands and two from Greenland, while Finland has two representatives from Åland.
 Iceland has seven members.

-The Nordic Session meets for its Theme Session in Akureyri on 7 and 8 April.
-The theme is sustainable exploitation of natures resources.
+The Nordic Council meets for its Theme Session in Akureyri on 7 and 8 April.
+The theme is sustainable exploitation of nature and resources.

 click here to retrieve it.